UK economy extends recovery from COVID crash, growth seen fading | Business

 UK economy extends recovery from COVID crash, growth seen fading

-Britain's economy grew for a third month in a row in July as pubs, restaurants and other sectors reopened after the coronavirus lockdown, but it remained around 12% smaller than its pre-pandemic level.
-After crashing by a record 20% in the second quarter, output expanded by 6.6% in July, slower than June's monthly rate, the Office for National Statistics (ONS) said.
+Britain's economy recovered half of its COVID-19 crash by the end of July, helped by pubs and restaurants reopening from lockdown, but the bounce-back is expected to slow as job losses mount and Brexit tensions rise.
+After shrinking by a record 20% in the second quarter, output expanded by 6.6% in July, slower than June's monthly rate, the Office for National Statistics (ONS) said on Friday.

 Economists polled by Reuters had expected growth of 6.7%.
 Finance minister Rishi Sunak welcomed the figures but added that people were rightly worried about the coming months.